VH-Lab/NDI-matlab/docs/reference/+ndi/+calc/+example/simple.m.md

   The documentation for subclasses should be in the overriden function APPDOC_DESCRIPTION.

-Help for ndi.calc.example.simple/find_appdoc is inherited from superclass NDI.APP.APPDOC
+Help for ndi.calc.example.simple/find_appdoc is inherited from superclass ndi.app.appdoc
 ```

 ---